 Jeff also acts on debt restructurings in Asia; he advised Arpeni Pratam on it its complex debt restructuring, KR Precision (Thailand) on its debt and equity restructuring and creditors on numerous other transactions, including in relation to the US$14 billion restructuring of Asia Pulp and Paper.

-Mentioned extensively in Chambers and Partners 2009, Jeff is praised for his "immensely commercial approach, ability to meet deadlines and willingness to get the deal done with the least fuss".
+Mentioned extensively in the legal directories, Jeff is praised for his "immensely commercial approach, ability to meet deadlines and willingness to get the deal done with the least fuss".

 Jeff has been based in Singapore since 1998.